-- 5.4.3.2 The scope and methods of non-destructive testing during connection of prelaid pipeline strings (tie-ins) as well as during manufacture of spool pieces are subject to special consideration by the Register. - 5.4.3.3 The visual examination and measurement, magnetic particle examination shall be carried out as per effective regulatory documentation.
+5.4.3.2 The scope and methods of non-destructive testing during connection of prelaid pipeline strings (tie-ins) as well as during manufacture of spool pieces are subject to special consideration by the Register.

+5.4.3.3 The visual examination and measurement, magnetic particle examination shall be carried out as per effective regulatory documentation.
 The tested area of the welded joint shall include the external surface of the welded as well as adjacent sections of the base metal located at least 20 mm apart from the fusion line at both sides from the weld but not less than the wall thickness of the pipeline welded.
 For quality assessment criteria for welded joints in the course of visual and magnetic particle examinations, refer Table 5.4.3.3.
 Any defects not listed in the tables are allowed as agreed upon with the Register.

-Table 5.4.3.3 Quality assessment criteria for the visual and magnetic particle examinations of welded joints
+Quality assessment criteria for the visual and magnetic particle examinations of welded joints

-Type of defect Criterion External profile Welds shall have a plain surface and ensure smooth transition to the base metal, and shall not overlap beyond the edge preparation by more than 3 mm (6 mm for automatic submerged arc welding) Reinforcement External reinforcement: up to $0.2t_c$ but max.
+Type of defect Criterion

+External profile Welds shall have a plain surface and ensure smooth beyond the edge preparation by more than 3 mm (6 Welds shall have a plain surface and ensure smooth transition to the base metal, and shall not overlap beyond the edge preparation by more than 3 mm (6 mm for automatic submerged arc welding)

+Reinforcement External reinforcement: up to 0,2tc but max.
 4 mm.
-Internal External reinforcement: up to $0.2t_c$ but max.
-4 mm.
-Internal reinforcement: up to $0.2t_c$ but max.
-3 mm Concavity Outside concavity is not permitted.
-Inside concavity shall ensure smooth transition to the base metal, , the weld thickness at any point shall not be less than t_c .
-Edge displacement Longitudinal/spiral weld: up to $0.1t_c$ but max.
-2 mm ~ .
-Girth butt weld: up to $0.15t_c$ but max.
-3 mm Cracks Not permitted Undercuts Individual: Depth d: Permissible length: d > 1,0 mm not permitted $1.0 \text{ mm} \geqslant d > 0.5 \text{ mm}$ 50 mm $0.5 \text{ mm} \geqslant d > 0.2 \text{ mm}$ 100 mm $d \leqslant 0.2 \text{ mm}$ unlimited Accumulated length of undercuts of 1,0 mm \geq d > 0,2 mm at any part of the weld 300 mm long: $< 4t_c$, but max.
-100 mm Surface porosity Arc burns Not permitted Not permitted • Dents Not permitted Depth < 1,5 mm, length up to $1/4D_a$ (D_a - pipe diameter)
+Ir nternal reinforcement: up to 0,2t c but max.
+3 mm

+Concavity Outside concavity is not permitted.
+Inside concavity shall ensure smooth transition to the not be less than t_c .
+Outside concavity is not permitted.
+Inside concavity shall ensure smooth transition to the base metal, the weld thickness at any point shall not be less than t_c .

+Edge displacement Longitudinal/spiral weld: up to $0,1t_c$ but max.
+2 mm Girth butt weld: up to $0,15t_c$ but max.
+3 mm

+Cracks Not permitted Not permitted

+Undercuts Individ Individual:

+Depth d: Permissible length:

+d > 1,0 mm d > 1,0 mm not permitted

+1,0 mm ≥ d > 0,5 mm $1,0 \text{ mm} \ge d > 0,5 \text{ mm}$ 50 mm

+0,5 mm ≥ d > 0,2 mm 100 mm

+Type of defect Criterion

+d ≤ 0,2 mm unlimited

+Accumulated length of undercuts of 1,0 mm \ge d > 0,2 mm at any part of the weld 300 mm long: < 4 t_c , but max.
+100 mm

+Surface porosity Not permitted

+Arc burns Not permitted

+Dents Depth < 1,5 mm, length up to $1/4D_a$ (D_a - pipe diar neter)